 As part of designing our audit, we determined materiality, as above, and assessed the risk of material misstatement in the financial statements.
-In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates.
+In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates including the fair value of the level 2 and 3 investments held at fair value through profit and loss.
 We also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.